Tobi0322/CDTM-Backend-Course/slides/step13/api-specification.md

 > ```
 ### Create a task
 > - *Login Required*
-> - The tasks is only be created, if the user has access to the provided list.
+> - The user needs to have rights to access the specified list
 > ```
 > POST /api/lists/:id/tasks
 > ```